Back to blog

 14 min read

-Three jurisdictions dominate the conversation when tech founders think about incorporating in Asia and the Middle East: the UAE, Singapore, and Hong Kong.
-Each has real advantages.
-Each has real trade-offs.
-And the right choice depends on factors most comparison articles gloss over.
+Three jurisdictions dominate the conversation when tech founders evaluate incorporation in Asia and the Middle East: the UAE, Singapore, and Hong Kong.
+Each carries distinct trade-offs across tax rate, investor familiarity, banking access, and substance requirements.

-This is a detailed, numbers-first comparison of UAE vs Singapore vs Hong Kong incorporation for tech founders in 2026.
-Real tax rates, real costs, real trade-offs.
+The comparison below summarizes UAE vs Singapore vs Hong Kong incorporation for tech founders in 2026 across tax, cost, and operational dimensions.

 The Quick Overview